USS Monticello (LSD-35): Service history

 She again joined the 7th Fleet's Amphibious Ready Group from January to October 1964, taking part in SEATO as well as U.S. exercises.

-After operating on the Atlantic coast through much of 1965, Monticello headed back to the western Pacific in August.
-Early in 1966, she steamed to South Vietnam for "Operation Double Eagle" the longest and largest amphibious operation of the Vietnam War up to that time.
+She left San Diego in August of 1965 for Chu Lai, Vietnam, then on to Yokosuka, Japan for drydock and repairs.
+She returned to the South China Sea for patrolling duties.
+She participated in the Blue Marlin and Harvest Moon landings as well as Operation Dagger Thrust Early in 1966, she steamed to South Vietnam for "Operation Double Eagle" the longest and largest amphibious operation of the Vietnam War up to that time.
 It enabled Allied forces to engage Viet Cong near Thac Tru and secure a beachhead in a key area.
 At the operation's conclusion, on 26 February, she headed for Subic Bay en route home via Hong Kong, Yokosuka, and Pearl Harbor.

 After overhaul at San Pedro and training along the Pacific coast, Monticello got underway from San Diego on 13 January 1967, heading for the Far East.
 Much action awaited her in Vietnam.
 She served as primary command ship for Operation Beacon Hill I in Quảng Trị Province from 20 March to 2 April and Beacon Star there from 22 April to 12 May.
 She joined in Operation Bell in the latter half of May, in Operations Beacon Torch and Bear Chain in July, and in August participated in Operation Kangaroo Kick, an amphibious feint off Huế, and Operation Belt Drive, again at Quang Tri.
 Relieved at Da Nang in September.
 Monticello returned to San Diego on 13 October.
 After an overhaul that lasted until early 1968, Monticello conducted refresher training and local operations out of San Diego.
 In November of that year, she once again deployed to Vietnam where she remained into 1969.